sennett-lau/aws-sam-user-api-template/README.md

      <br>
      `sam deploy --parameter-overrides Project=<your-project-name> Env=<your-env>`
 4. Build the application with `sam build`
+5. Remove the `samconfig.toml`from the `.gitignore` file, allowing you to save the deployment configuration
-5. Deploy the application with `sam deploy --guided` for the first time and `sam deploy` after that
+6. Deploy the application with `sam deploy --guided` for the first time and `sam deploy` after that

 ### Other Apis
 After deploying the user api you can deploy other apis with also implementing the JWT authenticator.